kw7oe/kw7oe.github.io/content/posts/implementing-tests-rerun-in-exunit-run.md

 <blockquote class="twitter-tweet" data-conversation="none" data-dnt="true" data-theme="light"><p lang="en" dir="ltr">There is currently no way to re-run tests for a given module.
 You should consider sending a pull request to <a href="https://twitter.com/elixirlang?ref_src=twsrc%5Etfw">@elixirlang</a> that adds ExUnit.rerun(list_of_modules)!</p>&mdash; Livebook (@livebookdev) <a href="https://twitter.com/livebookdev/status/1514310933673304065?ref_src=twsrc%5Etfw">April 13, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Hence, I begin my journey to implement `ExUnit.rerun/1` to support reruning test modules.
+Hence, I began my journey to implement `ExUnit.rerun/1` to support reruning test modules.
-In this post, I'm going to share I approach implementing this without knowing much about the Elixir codebase.
+In this post, I'm going to share how I approach implementing this without knowing much about the Elixir codebase.
 It can be breakdown in the following
 sections: